mo7amedmengasu/mo7amedmengasu/README.md

 ## About Me

-I am a Computer and AI Engineering student at **Ain Shams University** and the **University of East London**, ranked among the **top 5%** of my class.
-My primary interests are **Agentic AI, LLM applications, Retrieval-Augmented Generation, distributed inference, computer vision, and scalable backend systems**.
+I am a **Computer and AI Engineering** student pursuing a dual degree at **Ain Shams University** and the **University of East London**, ranked **15th out of 300+ students**.

+My main interests are **Agentic AI, LLM applications, Retrieval-Augmented Generation, distributed inference, computer vision, data engineering, and scalable backend systems**.

-I enjoy turning AI concepts into complete software products—from data preparation and model evaluation to API development, deployment, and performance optimization.
+I enjoy transforming AI concepts into complete software products—from data preparation and model evaluation to API development, deployment, and performance optimization.

 - AI Engineer Intern at **Zedny Inc.**
 - Teaching Assistant for the **HCIA-AI course at NTI**